rotationalio/rotational.io/content/en/blog/2023-02-07-building-a-raft-part-3.md

 ## Follow the Leader

 In the last post, we broke down the `AppendEntries` RPC, focusing on how Raft ensures safety in log replication.
-When implementing Raft, be extra careful that you get `AppendEntries` right, because any bugs can cause really weird or really bad behavior, such as data getting accidentally overwritten, or a fork, where two parts of the system diverge and wind up with entirely different sets of changes that should be applied to the database.
+When implementing Raft, be extra careful that you get `AppendEntries` right, because bugs can end up overwriting data or introduce a fork, where two nodes in the system diverge and produce entirely different sets of changes in their databases.
 Yikes!

 There's one final thing we need to cover about `AppendEntries` that will be very important for safety, which is **leader election**.